simonameiler/CHAZ-hazard-maps/README.md

 #### CHAZ Event Sets

-Raw CHAZ CMIP6 event files (≈ 7 TB) are not hosted in this repo.
+Raw CHAZ CMIP6 event files are not hosted in this repo.
 Request access from the original authors: https://github.com/cl3225/CHAZ